 Consider how various discharges might be regarded by potential employers and institutions of higher learning, especially given the availability of information on the internet:

-- Bad-Conduct or Dishonorable.
-These are labeled as “Punitive Discharges.”
-Severe potential problems exist.
-These individuals are largely viewed in society as convicts.
-Their abiltity to find meaninful employment and future success are severely hampered by both their discharge and the convictions giving rise to the discharges.
-A punitive discharge may only be considered by the Discharge Review Board if it was awarded at a Special Court-Martial.
-Discharges granted at a General Court-Martial are not eligible for consideration by the Discharge Review Board.
+These are “Punitive Discharges” and are extremely stigmatizing.
+The abiltity to find meaninful employment and future success are hurt by both the discharge and the court-martial convictions.
+A bad-conduct discharge from a Special Court-Martial may be changed by the Discharge Review Board.
+Discharges imposed by a General Court-Martial are not eligible for review by the Discharge Review Board.

 The process to upgrade a military discharge is governed by service regulations, and it can be complicated and tedious.
 This is why seeking help in upgrading a subpar discharge normally requires professional assistance from someone familiar with the process–a military lawyer familiar with discharge upgrades.
 A large part of our practice revolves around assisting former service members as they attempt to improve the status of their military discharge.

 On average, more than 10 hours are spent to prepare the necessary paperwork for each case.
 Occasionally, it is also necessary to travel to the DRB for a hearing.
 In military discharge upgrade cases, the burden is on you to prove that you deserve more.
-To improve your chances, hiring an experienced military discharge upgrade lawyer can make a differeince.
+To improve your chances, hiring an experienced military discharge upgrade lawyer can make a difference.Contact the Mayer Group

 Currently, we are only accepting discharge upgrade cases where the discharge occurred within the last 15 years.
 Laws and regulations that govern discharge review boards are strict.
 In particular, the 15 year rule is never waived.
 If a discharge is older than 15 years, the DRB will not hear your case.
 For these older discharges, the case must go before a service’s Board for Correction of Military Records (BCMR), which has a much lower probability of success than the DRB.
 Even the best experienced military lawyers have difficulty at the BCMR, even in cases when evidence is strong and compelling.